jonlpersson/ed-latimore/site/_posts/2020-08-31-ed-latimore-quotes-about-sobriety.md

 One cool thing about not drinking:

-Knowing how to find entertainment that isn't centered around alcohol.
-It's amazing how many people have no idea how to socialize without a bar.
+Knowing how to find entertainment that isn’t centered around alcohol.
+It’s amazing how many people have no idea how to socialize without a bar.

 ---

-There is not a single area of my life that didn't improve when I stopped drinking.
+There is not a single area of my life that didn’t improve when I stopped drinking.

-It's amazing how one choice can make all the difference for your entire life.
+It’s amazing how one choice can make all the difference for your entire life.

 ---